djthorpe/postgresql-kit/etc/README.md

 There are a few scripts in this folder for building and testing.

   * `build-frameworks.sh` will build all iOS and Mac frameworks.
-You'll need to also clone the `iOS-Universal-Framework` from Github (https://github.com/kstenerud/iOS-Universal-Framework) in order to actually perform the build for iOS.
 	This will build for Release, not Debug.
   * `test-frameworks.sh` will run the unit tests for the frameworks.
 This will build for Debug, not Release.
   * `build-macapps.sh` will build the Mac OSX applications for Release.